-find missed schedule posts that match this problem, every 5 minute, and it republish them correctly fixed, 10 items per session.
+wordpress plugin wp missed schedule fix failed future posts that match this problem and republish them correctly 10 items each session every 5 minutes

 To understand why this happen, we need to know that the WP-Cron is not a real cron job.
 It is in fact a virtual cron that only works when a page is loaded.
 In short, when a page is requested on the frontend/backend, WordPress will first load WP-Cron, follow by the necessary page to display to your reader.
 The loaded WP-Cron will then check the database to see if there is any thing that needs to be done.

 Publish a bunch of future posts noticed that they won't publish and when time comes to go live they just turn Missed Schedule.

 Took a look at the WordPress code and noticed future posts get assigned a cronjob

 Why don't you just look at the database and publish all posts with future status and date in past?

 My plugin WP Missed Shcedule looks for posts with a date in the past that still have

 post_status=future.
 It will take each